 Few things ruin the interior of a car faster than water leaks.
 Water on the inside of your car can cause foul smells from mold and mildew.
 In extreme cases, the mold growth can be harmful to your health.

 If you have water leaking into your cabin, don’t wait to address the issue.
-Here are some common sources of interior water leaks.
+Other than accidentally leaving your window open when it rains, here are some common sources of interior water leaks.

 Sources of Interior Water Leaks

 If you have a soft top convertible, you know how hard it can be to keep water out of the car.
 Water often leaks past the windows into the cabin, or through the seal where the top meets the windshield support (at the top of the A pillar).

 Most convertibles offer several adjustments that allow the soft top to seal tightly against the windows and the A pillar.
 If your top doesn’t quite fit right, it might just need a simple adjustment.
 Soft tops with holes in them may need to be patched or replaced.

 The adjustment procedure will be different on each car.
 For instance, early Mazda MX-5 Miatas let you adjust the soft top latches and the window height.